 In our industry, social media and online entertainment have taken center stage.
 If you are not active on digital platforms, why would they consider you for writing in this market?

 I talked about this in the screenplay contest article.
 Film, from pre-production to distribution, is a collective effort.
 The decision-makers want to know that you can actively promote their project.
 You can’t do this without being active online.

 WORTH CONSIDERING: The following platforms may not be for every writer, but they are worth exploring if you aren’t finding success in the above 4 mentioned.

 YOUTUBE (or VIMEO) remains the go-to platform for filmmakers, it doesn't offer much for writers.
 However, if you're a writer-director who produces regular content, YouTube can be a valuable tool for providing video links to your work when applying for gigs.
 If you possess exclusive film experiences or insider knowledge on storytelling and screenwriting, YouTube/Vimeo could be an ideal place to share your insights.

 PODCASTING: Apple, Google, Spotify, Stitcher, iHeart… these are all places where people listen to podcasts.

-I hate it just as much as you, but industry buyers and pros will search everywhere for the next great story; they just don’t want to have to read a screenplay.
-That’s why they are turning to podcasts.
+I loathe it as much as you do, but industry buyers and professionals will scour every nook and cranny for the next blockbuster story; however, they are reluctant to read an entire screenplay.
+This is why podcasts have become their preferred alternative.
 Here are the 14 best shows/movies that came from a Podcast.
+By The Script Lab.